nickjackolaisen/BusinessInitiaitive/_posts/corporations/2024-03-26-shareholder_vs_stockholder.md

 ---
-title: "What's the Difference Between Shareholders and a Stockholders?"
+title: "What's the Difference Between a Shareholder and a Stockholder?"
 layout: post
 date: 2024-03-30
 update_date: